civictechdc/codefordc.github.com/_resources/codeofconduct.md

 ### Outcomes

-Captains agree to treat all violations impartially.
+Captains agree to treat all violations impartially, and will strive to apply this code of conduct consistently.
 In situations where this may not be possible due to personal or business relationships, Captains shall refer the violation report to another appropriate decision-maker with the approval of the affected person(s).

-Captains may take any of the following actions, or any other appropriate action, to resolve a conduct issue:
+Captains may take any appropriate action, including expulsion and a ban from future events, to resolve a violation of this code of conduct.

-- Individual Meeting: A meeting between the party responsible for the conduct and Captain(s).
-- Group Meeting: A meeting between the parties involved, with Captain mediation.
-- Team Realignment: Members may be asked to work on a different project.
-This action shall not be used as a punitive measure against the affected party.
-- Expulsion: In extreme situations, the offending party will be barred from future Code for DC events.

 ## Contributing to This Code

 This is a living document and is ultimately owned by the Code for DC community.
 We are interested in your comments and suggestions!
-You can contribute to the code by opening an issue or pull request on this repository, or by contacting a Captain.
+You can contribute to the code by opening an issue or pull request on this repository, by using the edit link above (which will create an anonymous pull request on your behalf), or by contacting a Captain.

-This code and other documents in this repository are dedicated to the public domain under a CC0 license.
-By contributing to this repository, you agree to release your contribution to the public domain.